marora7926/aus_insci_project/README.md

 WHEN the toggle is set to REGISTER
-THEN I am presented with three inputs for a username, an email address, and a password, and a signup button WHEN I enter a valid email address and create a password and click on the signup button THEN my user account is created and I am logged in to the site
+THEN I am presented with three inputs for a username, an email address, and a password, and a signup button WHEN I enter a valid email address and create a password and click on the signup button THEN my user account is created, and I am logged in to the site

 WHEN the toggle is set to LOGIN
 THEN I am presented with two inputs for an email address and a password and login button